ashishdoneriya/csetutorials.com-ssj/posts/how-to-install-jekyll-on-ubuntu.md

 ```

 4. That's it.
-Now you can resume your <a href="https://jekyllrb.com/docs/step-by-step/01-setup/#create-a-site" target="_blank" rel="nofollow noopener noreferrer">journey to the Jekyll</a>.
+Now you can resume your [journey to the Jekyll](https://jekyllrb.com/docs/step-by-step/01-setup/#create-a-site).